EXPERIENCE AND A PLAN

 Our experienced professionals are eager to put their knowledge to work for you.
 Call or email us for a free consultation.

 Clay N. Bigler, CSSC, a Certified Structured Settlement Consultant, has over two decades of experience working with trial attorneys, their finances and their clients.

 Bigler is frequently selected to be a conservator or guardian for juveniles and disabled people and administers Trusts and Qualified Settlement Funds.

 Along with being a published author and a frequent speaker to legal and professional groups, Bigler has served several times as an instructor for the Introduction to Structured Settlements Program offered by the National Structured Settlement Trade Association and is a former president of the Madison County chapter of the National Association of Insurance and Financial Advisors.

-Bigler has worked with hundreds attorneys on their cases and legal fees.
+Bigler has worked with many attorneys on their cases and legal fees.
 Clay has worked with attorneys to administered mass torts and has been called on by some of the nation's top injury and malpractice attorneys.
 Bigler is an expert at dealing with unique and unusual issues and considered one of the top students of the attorney fee concept in the United States.

 Bigler developed one of the best systems in the United States for implementing Qualified Settlements Funds and Supplemental Needs Trusts for disabled injury victims.
 He helped to make a complex process simple and easy to understand.
 This ability to explain complex financial strategies in a simple way serves him well.